vikas-poddar-slalom/katacoda-scenarios/session-09-lab2-gitops-pipeline/step5.md

 ---

-In this example we are using a simple example of a webservice that returns a message on the `localhost:8181/listUsers` endpoint.
+In this lab we are using a simple example of a webservice that returns a message on the `localhost:8181/listUsers` endpoint.

 Before we make a change and verify a re-deployment, lets see that Flux has installed this service into the cluster.